Hercules Posey

 Hercules Posey (c.
 1748 – May 15, 1812) was an enslaved African American held at George Washington's plantation Mount Vernon in Virginia.
 "Uncle Harkless," as he was called by a grandson of Martha Washington, served as chief cook at the Mansion House for many years.
 In November 1790, Hercules was one of eight enslaved Africans brought by President Washington to Philadelphia, Pennsylvania, then the temporary national capital, to serve in the household of the President's House, as the third presidential mansion was known.

 On February 22, 1797, Washington's 65th birthday, Hercules escaped from Mount Vernon and reached New York City, where he lived free under the name "Hercules Posey."
 Posey remained legally a fugitive slave until January 1, 1801, when he was manumitted under the terms of Washington's will.
 Because Posey's late wife Alice had been a "Dower" slave, owned by the estate of Martha Washington's first husband, their three children also had "dower" status and were not freed.
-Posey died in New York City in 1812 and was buried in the Second African Burying Ground.
+Posey died in New York City in 1812 and was buried in the Shockoe Hill African Burying Ground (sometimes referred to as the "Second African Burying Ground").